 Across the school, the students were cheered on by David Parkin, Marrara’s teacher librarian.
-David has been an enthusiastic supporter of TEAR since becoming involved as a Useful Gift Shop operator at his church many years ago, and was excited to have a way to engage the school in work of TEAR.
+David has been an enthusiastic supporter of Tearfund since becoming involved as a Useful Gift Shop operator at his church many years ago, and was excited to have a way to engage the school in work of Tearfund.

 For someone engaged in teaching and learning every day, David knows how important it is for the future of children and adults alike.
 ‘Education levels are a critical indicator of opportunities in life - or a lack of opportunity - for people.
 Without a reasonable education, people are restricted in their life choices as well as their ability to support their families.’